homebysix/repo-lasso/README.md

 You can repeat the change/test/commit process as many times as needed until all your changes are done.

+> [!NOTE]
-**NOTE:** All new/modified/deleted file changes are included in each commit.
+> All new/modified/deleted file changes are included in each commit.

 ### 6. Open pull requests